-It is Grand Circle Travel's goal to identify and provide you with shopping opportunities that highlight unique, locally produced products with good value from reliable vendors.
-For this reason there may be scheduled visits to local shops during your adventure.
-There is no requirement to make a purchase during these stops, and any purchase made is a direct transaction with the shop in question, subject to the vendor's terms of purchase.
+There is no requirement to make a purchase during stops at local shops or markets, and any purchase made is a direct transaction with the shop in question, subject to the vendor's terms of purchase.
 Grand Circle Travel cannot be responsible for purchases you make on your trip or for the shipment of your purchases.